Developer guide

 git push -u origin add_lei_modelCreate a Pull Request Go to the GitHub page for your fork.
 You should see a prompt to create a pull request from your new branch.
 Create a pull request that targets the main branch of the original OpenSourceAWE/SymbolicAWEModels.jl repository.
 Provide a clear title and a detailed description of your changes.

-Improving the Development Experience
+Improving the development experience

-Use Revise.jl for Faster Workflow
+Use Revise.jl for faster workflow

 We strongly recommend adding Revise.jl to your global Julia environment.
 It allows you to modify source code without restarting your Julia session, which is essential for efficient development.